Ivan Lopukhin: Biography

 Ivan Lopukhin was born to the wealthy Lopukhin family in 1756 in Voskreskenskoye, Oryol Governorate, Russia.

 Lopukhin joined the Preobrazhensky Lifeguard regiment in 1775.
 He retired a colonel 7 years later due to health concerns.

 After serving as a counselor and later court president on the Moscow Criminal court between 1782 and 1785, he was introduced to rosicrucianism, martinism and freemasonry through his friend Nikolay Novikov and began a career as a writer and printer, while entering civil service.
 He became Senator in 1798.

-In 1801, Tsar Alexander I asked Lopukhin to investigate complaints by the Doukhobors, his reports in 1802 leading to their resettlement on the Molochnaya River, along with other religious minorities.
+In 1801, Tsar Alexander I asked Lopukhin to investigate complaints by the Dukhobortsy, his reports in 1802 leading to their resettlement on the Molochnaya River, along with other religious heretics (sektanty), mostly Molokane.